New Local Bird Book: The Birds in the OaksBirds in the Oaks

-Feeding Birds in Winter
+Feeding Birds in Autumn

 These birds are some of the mainstays of any birdfeeding station, so the main practical conclusion is simple: keep feeding them!
 With finch feeders offering the tiny black seed called Nyjer or thistle, you may need to refresh your seed if it grew stale during the slow summer months.
 All the finch species will also eat hulled sunflower as found in our No-Mess Blend.

-It's Cold: Offer Suet and Feed the Insect-Eaters
+When it Gets Cold: Offer Suet and Feed the Insect-Eaters

 In addition to increasing most birds' desire for fatty foods, cold weather particular impacts insect-eating birds.
 When cold hits, much of their insect prey dies, leaving birds like Townsend's and Yellow-rumped Warblers, Hermit Thrushes, Kinglets, Bushtits, and Northern Flickers less picky about visiting feeders.
 All of these birds are uncommon feeder visitors in our area, but all have been reported in winter at suet or mealworm feeders.